 • Administered at the federal level by the U.S. Department of Agriculture’s Food and Nutrition Service (USDA-FNS), and at the state level by the New York State Education Department’s Child Nutrition Program Administration.

 • All meals must meet federal nutrition guidelines.
 Meals must include fruits and/or vegetables, a whole-grain-rich item, a meat or meat alternative, and low-fat/non-fat milk.
-Nutrition standards also limit calories and sodium.
+Nutrition standards also limit added sugar, calories, and sodium.

 Benefits of Breakfast